“Good artists copy; great artists steal.”

 A piece of art by Thierry Guetta (aka Mr Brainwash) would be a creative choice to bring into this activity.
 Here are two suggestions as to how you might use this Body of Work to create a Global Issue.
 You can use one of these ideas, or develop your own.
 You should always be mindful of your own ideas and class discussions and follow the direction of your own thoughts, discussions and programme of study when devising your assessment tasks:

-In this unit you have learned that art has an economic as well as aesthetic dimension.
+In this section you have learned that art has an economic as well as aesthetic dimension.
 What kind of art and culture one ‘consumes’ depends to some extent on what one can afford, especially if works of art or cultural experiences are placed in venues that are not accessible without purchasing an entrance ticket.
 And while Mr Brainwash began his career as a street artist, meaning his work could be viewed for free, it’s ironic that after his show Life is Beautiful in 2008, his work began to sell for tens of thousands of dollars a piece.
+You could pair Mr Brainwash’s work with Balzac and the Little Chinese Seamstress by Dai Sjie.
+In this short novel, the Little Seamstress is brought up in a remote village in the mountains of Sichuan.
+Under Mao’s regime, works of art, Western books and classic Chinese literature are all prohibited.
+However, when she is able to access the novels of Balzac, Sijie shows how the seamstress grows and changes beyond anybody’s expectations.

 If you watched Exit Through the Gift Shop, you will have seen and heard Mr Brainwash, as well as other street artists like Banksy and Shepard Fairey, try to explain the impulses behind their guerilla art.
 While each artist has their own creative drives and impulses, common themes include sending a counter-culture or anti-capitalist message and the simple desire to ‘make a mark’ and express oneself.
 Mr Brainwash began his journey by simply following street artists with a camera – even he struggled to explain the reasons for his actions.
 You could use this body of work to explore this issue in an interesting individual oral talk.